pdparker/BFLPE_TIMSS/README.md

 4. Prepare data via the plan.R file
 5. Get results, tables, and figures by running output.R
 6. For supplementary analysis discussed in the letter run supplemental_analysis.R
+7. Most of the codes is written as functions.
+If you would like to toggle the results to be with respect to raw scale scores for self-concept, please set the argument `est = 'raw'`